Newport County Trustee Deed Form

 Are these forms guaranteed to be recordable in Newport County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Newport County that you need to transfer you would only need to order our forms once for all of your properties in Newport County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Newport County you only need to order once.

 Transferring real property from a living trust requires a trustee's deed.
 Executed by a trustee, the deed is named for the granting party rather than for the type of warranty the deed offers (as with a warranty deed).
 It is codified at R.I.G.L.
 34-11-12(3).